 In addition to the single-leg squat test, other measurements exist that demonstrate gender differences in core strength and posture.
 The plank test is useful and may be done by observing the athlete's position or assessing time to fatigue.
-As shown in Fig. 11.5, the athlete is instructed to obtain the plank position and a stick is placed posterior from head to heels.
-In the example shown in Fig. 11.5, the male demonstrates good ability to control his lumbar spine and pelvis, identified by the straight line from the lumbar spine which almost touches the stick.
+As shown in Fig. 13.6, the athlete is instructed to obtain the plank position, and a stick is placed posterior from the head to the heels.
+In the example shown in Fig. 13.6, the male demonstrates good ability to control his lumbar spine and pelvis, identified by the straight line from the lumbar spine which almost touches the stick.
 The natural position of the female is shown (middle photograph) with excessive lumbar lordosis, anterior rotation of the pelvis, and a significant distance between the stick and her spine.
-When the female was instructed to assume the proper plank position, she was able to do this for a d et al.
+When the female was instructed to assume the proper plank position, she was able to do this for a short period of time as shown in the bottom photograph.
+Correlation of the plank test, single-leg minisquat, and drop squat in future studies will help assess the high-risk individual and provide additions to return-to-play functional assessment testing.